-Circumstances beyond our control (demographics or a location that hinders growth), an uncooperative board (they say no to an important initiative), or even family issues (a chronically ill child who requires an inordinate amount of energy) can hinder and dilute a pastor’s ministry efforts.
-These experiences can bring painful brokenness to our hearts.
-We seldom immediately see any benefit from our brokenness.
+Many issues can keep a church from growing and hinder a pastor’s effectiveness.
+They include circumstances beyond his control (demographics or a location that hinders growth), an uncooperative board (they say No to his vision), or even family issues (a chronically ill child who requires an inordinate amount of energy).
+These experiences can bring painful brokenness to a pastor’s heart.
+And, we seldom see any immediate benefit from our brokenness.
+But could God use it in our lives?
+I believe so.

-Richard Foster, one of today’s most influential voices on spiritual formation, described one of the greatest benefits from brokenness.
-He calls this the “crucifixion of the will” and says it brings “freedom from the everlasting burden of always having to get our own way.”
-Having to always get our own way is the antithesis of the other-centered life Jesus modeled for us.
-Isn’t that our ultimate goal in serving the Church, selflessness?
+Also, Richard Foster, one of today’s most influential voices on spiritual formation, describes one of the greatest benefits from brokenness.
+He calls it the “crucifixion of the will” and says it brings “freedom from the everlasting burden of always having to get our own way.”
+Always having to get our own way is the antithesis of the other-centered life Jesus modeled for us.

 How has God used brokenness in your life and ministry?